excentis/ByteBlower_GUI_examples/traffic_profiles/README.md

 less objects to configure in the ByteBlower GUI.
 This makes it more flexible.
 The downside is that is less realistic.
 There's no guarantee that the download retrieves the necessary amount.

+Both approaches hava a large download at their start.
+This emulates filling up the video buffer.

+### Scenario Default
+In here we emulate 1.5 Mbit/s video flow.
+This is about 360p.

+### Scenario HD
+A 5Mbit/s video flow, close 720p a second.

+### Scenario UHD
+The last of the first video emulation approach.
+This scenario emulates a 24Mbit/s video flow, or close to 4K.

+### Scenario UHD other approach
+In this scenario we use the time based approach to emulate the video traffic.
+We need only a signle HTTP flow.
+This flow is reused multiple times.